Viki-coding/community/README.md

 Made a lot of styling changes to the page, deployed to Heroku and the following was displayed.
 Realised I had forgotten to collectstatic, went back into the terminal ran the command again and deployed successfully.

 Faciliator log in bug, faciliator user not being redirected when username and password entered.
 When running server, got error module error not found in forms.
 Realised I had created the forms.py in the incorrect file path under community centre rather than under noticeboard app.
 Deleted forms.py under community centre.
 Bug still existed, so decided to create a separate login.html page for facilitators to log in to, corrected the views.py links.
 Checked that the users set up in Django were authorised as faciliators, created a new user called facilitator, ensured they had full permissions and facilitator status.
 Still unable to log on.
 With tutor support, checked login_view function to realise  that after authentication is successful I should of re-directed them to create_event.
-After half a day of pulling my hair out - finally worked, good lesson learnt.
+After half a day of pulling my hair out - finally worked, good lesson learnt check django documentation for tips!

 javascript error - while dev tools was open noticed I had a js error, checked the filepath in base.html to realise that I should of had script.js in its own js folder.
 Corrected it and it ran fine.